mattiash/angular-tablesort/README.md

 When running the `getDataFn` function, it accepts 3 boolean parameters
  1. When `true` the data will come back in the same sort order as the table is currently displaying.
 When `false` the data will come back in the original sort order (pre-tablesort)
  2. When `true` the data will only include items that match the current filters, which will match the current table display.
-When `false` all items in the table are included regarless of what is currently being filtered.
+When `false` all items in the table are included regardless of what is currently being filtered.
  3. When `true` **and pagination is enabled**, the data will only return the currently viewed page of data.
 When `false` data from all pages will be returned.